mohamedshahilshajahan/Calculator/README.md

 3. Type `cd that-copied-location` in the command prompt and press Enter.
 4. Execute the command `java -jar Calculator_2.java` to successfully launch the project.

+**Alternatively, you can run the included JAR file directly.
+If you choose this method, make sure you have the JDK installed on your PC.
+If not, install the JDK first, and then run the `Calculator_2.jar` file.
+It works seamlessly.**

+Make sure to check the relevant section in the `.gitattributes` file to ensure accurate language detection by Linguist.

 ## Known Issue (To be Fixed in Next Update):

 - **Square Operation Issue:**